-ID Direction of change anticipated in absolute Scope 1+2 emissions at target completion? % change anticipated in absolute Scope 1+2 emissions Direction of change anticipated in absolute Scope 3 emissions at target completion? % change anticipated in absolute Scope 3 emissions Comment No change 0 Although Incitec Pivot's intensity (emissions per tonne of production) will decrease in line with targets, our absolute Scope 1 emissions are expected to increase due to increased production relating to the commissioning of a new manufacturing plant during late 2012.
+ID Direction of change anticipated in absolute Scope 1+2 emissions at target completion? % change anticipated in absolute Scope 1+2 emissions Direction of change anticipated in absolute Scope 3 emissions at target completion? % change anticipated in absolute Scope 3 emissions Comment No change Although Incitec Pivot's intensity (emissions per tonne of production) will decrease in line with targets, our absolute Scope 1 emissions are expected to increase due to increased production associated with the ramping up of a new manufacturing plant commissioned during June 2012.
 There is no specific target for Scope 3 emissions

-Please provide details on your progress against this target made in the reporting year
+For all of your targets, please provide details on the progress made in the reporting year